Castilleja rhexiifolia: Description

 The sepals are united into a tube (a calyx) which almost entirely conceals the flower and has the same bright color as the bracts with green, purplish, or whitish coloration at the base.
 The sepals are 15–25 millimeters in length with divisions towards the ends that are 40–50% of the length at the top and bottom (abaxial and adaxial) and 15–30% of the length at the sides.
 The lobes formed by these clefts are oblong to triangular in shape, usually with blunt or rounded ends.
 The petals (corolla) of Castilleja rhexiifolia are united into a tube for much of their length, but they are almost entirely concealed within the sepals.
 The corolla is straight and 15–36 millimeters long, though usually shorter than 30 millimeters.
 The tube portion can range from 11 to 24 millimeters in length, though more often is 12–24 millimeters.
 The top of the corolla splits into a beak that protrudes from the sepals and is about 7–12 millimeters long, about 1/3 the length of the corolla.
 The lower lip of the corolla is deep green and smaller, 1–3 millimeters.
 The lower lip has three small lobes commonly called "teeth" 0.5–2 millimeters long that curve inwards.
 Overall the petals are green, yellow, or slightly red colored.

 In its native range it flowers from May through September, with occasional blooms as early as March.
 The fruit is a capsule around 12 millimeters long.

 Castilleja rhexiifolia is most often confused with Castilleja miniata, another similarly colored paintbrush flower that somewhat overlaps in habitat and range with it.
 It may also be confused with Hayden's paintbrush (Castilleja haydenii), another similarly colored high altitude species, but C. rehexiifolia is typically taller and the majority of the leaves are without lobes or have three lobes at most, while C. haydenii has typically has three or more.

 Taxonomy

 Castilleja rhexiifolia in Mount Blackmore cirque with bracts and calyces with more of a pinkish than purplish pigment.

 Castilleja rhexiifolia was scientifically described and named by the botanist Per Axel Rydberg in the year 1900.
 However, he spelled the new species "rhexifolia" with one "i".
 Rydberg thought that C. rhexiifolia had been previously confused with Castilleja miniata.
-Though there has not been any dispute of its placement in genus Castilleja or its status as a species, Rydberg and other botanists also published many other species of Castilleja that are listed as being synonyms of Castilleja rhexiifolia as of 2023.
+Though there has not been any dispute of its placement in genus Castilleja or its status as a species, Rydberg and other botanists also published nine other species of Castilleja that are heterotypic synonyms of Castilleja rhexiifolia.